The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 - Heating element failure potentially increases fire risk.
 There has been at least one report of a Huum heater catching on fire, including video of the fire.
 Several people have posted photos of significant burning of wood walls near Huum heaters.

-- There have been increasing reports of the stones they supply (and I believe require to have any warranty) breaking down very quickly (and they are round which may not be a good idea).
+- There have been increasing reports of the stones they supply (and I believe require to have any warranty) breaking down very quickly (and they are round which creates other problems).
 Similar to the failed elements they have recently begun to replace these.
 How such bad stones got included in shipments is a question but at least with this one they stepped up.

 - Putting their customers at significant risk of financial ruin by skirting UL regulations and being intentionally deceptive about it.
 They appear to have gotten approval for use as a general heater but not as a sauna heater under UL875 guidelines.
 This is not only unethical but could result in consumers not being covered by insurance in case of a fire as using one of these in a sauna likely goes against UL and National Electrical Code regulations.
 Someone’s house could burn and insurance might not cover any of it.
 This is, in my opinion, the biggest concern with this company – both the risk they are putting on their customers and the lack of integrity that it shows.
 Worse, when directly pointed out to them online they have defended what they are doing.
 I disagree with the UL standards but putting customers at risk like this is not the way to deal with it.